privefl/portfolio/docs/network.md

 ## Objective

 The goal is to develop an international network.
 There are many advantages of having a large international network, but I won't develop this point.
-I want to develop an international network in two different communities, that of the language R (in priority) and that of the analysis of genetic data (my subject of thesis).
-For that, I try to become more and more visible on the international scene.
+I want to develop an international network in two different communities, that of programming language R (in priority) and that of the analysis of genetic data (my subject of thesis).
+In order to achieve this, I am trying to become more and more visible on the international scene.

 ## Using Google Analytics and R